7D Surgical Receives HSA Approval in Singapore and Achieves First Unit Sale in Southeast Asia for its Machine Vision Image Guided Spine Surgery Platform

 The 7D Surgical MvIGS System is the only approved image guidance system that utilizes a novel and proprietary camera-based technology, coupled with machine-vision algorithms to eliminate the long-standing frustrations with legacy surgical navigational platforms.
 The speed, accuracy, and efficiency of the MvIGS System, combined with a fundamentally streamlined surgical workflow provides significant economic value and harnesses the true potential of image guidance - all while enabling a safe, radiation-free surgical environment.

-Associate Professor Kevin Lim, Chairman of Orthopaedic Surgery at KK Women's and Children's Hospital in Singapore, stated, "As a paediatric spine surgeon, the 7D system allows me to safely and accurately navigate pedicle screws at any level for any type of case, without disruption to my workflow.
+Associate Professor Kevin Lim, Chairman of the Division of Surgery and Senior Consultant Orthopaedic Surgeon at KK Women's and Children's Hospital in Singapore, stated, "As a paediatric spine surgeon, the 7D system allows me to safely and accurately navigate pedicle screws at any level for any type of case, without disruption to my workflow.
 It is particularly paramount in some of my more complex cases, and I am proud to be able to offer my patients the very latest in spine surgery while eliminating unnecessary radiation in the operating room."

 "We are very pleased to be partnered with 7D Surgical and representing the technology in Singapore and eventually all of Southeast Asia," said Mr. Teo Kee Meng, Managing Director at Transmedic.
 "We are excited by 7D Surgical's strong innovation pipeline and believe in their cost-effective, fast, and radiation-free solution for spinal image guidance to the hospitals, clinicians, and patients that we support."